-Inflation storm brewing for Biden as wholesale prices soar, set record in August
+Wholesale prices soar, small-business optimism falls as Dems weigh trillions in new spending

-Wholesale prices soared 8.3% in August from a year ago, the biggest annual gain since the Labor Department began tracking the annual inflation data in 2010 and another potential sign of trouble for President Biden’s big-spending agenda.
+Wholesale prices soared 8.3% in August from a year ago, the biggest annual gain since the Labor Department began tracking the inflation data in 2010 and potentially another sign of trouble for President Biden’s big-spending agenda.

 The Labor Department reported Friday that its producer price index — which measures inflationary pressures before they reach consumers — rose 0.7% last month from July after increasing 1% in both June and July.